Muthalali: Plot

 Venu who owns a glass factory in Ernakulam goes to America for higher studies.
 During Venu's absence his mother, Saraswathi Amma, manages the factory with the help of the manager Vikraman Nair.
 Gradually Vikraman brings everything under his control and swindles the company, taking advantage of Saraswathi Amma's trust in him.

 After a few years Venu returns after his studies.
 He lands in Bombay en route to Ernakulam where he meets Kesavan, a hotel employee.
 Through Kesavan he comprehends the hardships faced by labourers and the need to understand the life of a worker before becoming the owner of a factory.
-Venu sends telegram to his mother informing her that he has to go on a business tour and will reach home a month later.
+Venu sends a telegram to his mother informing her that he has to go on a business tour and will reach home a month later.

 Venu reaches Ernakulam, in disguise as Velu, and gets himself a job in his own factory with the help of Devaki, a worker in the factory.
 Venu befriends her father, Raman Nair, and stays in their home.

 Venu gets a clear picture of what Vikraman Nair is up to and how he manipulates the factory's assets.
 Vikraman, in the meanwhile, is in love with Malathi who Venu was supposed to marry.
 Venu falls in love with Devaki.

 Within few days, Venu gets a clear picture of the crisis the factory is passing through.
 Vikraman's wicked eye falls on Devaki.
 Venu decides it is time to return as himself.
 He leaves after writing a letter to Devaki saying that he will come back soon.
 Devaki becomes suspicious of Venu's motives.
 Devaki is dismissed from her job in the factory.

 She leaves the city in search of Venu and reaches Thiruvananthapuram.
 There she meets her brother Kesavan, the hotel worker who Venu met in Bombay.

 Venu returns and takes charge of the factory.
 He is disappointed upon discovering that Devaki has been dismissed and that she has left the home.
 He meets the workers in his factory, tells them that he is aware of the manager's behaviour and assures them that there will be a change in how the factory is run.

 Unable to come to terms with being shown his place in the factory, Vikraman spreads a rumour that Venu is an impostor Velu.
 And now for the climax.

 Venu, in the meanwhile, sets out in search of Devaki and brings her back.
 He is arrested on charges of impersonation on a complaint by Vikraman.
 All misunderstandings are cleared.
 Venu reveals the purpose behind coming back under disguise and exposes Vikraman Nair.
 The police arrest Vikraman for swindling the factory.
 Venu marries Devaki.
 The workers of the factory are now under a "Muthalali" (owner), who understands the hardships they face and acknowledges their rights.